June 12, 2024, 3:58 am | Read time: 2 minutes

 According to DLR, More Accurate Than Existing Maps

-The data basis for the forecasts for approximately 20 million buildings nationwide consists of current aerial images and geobase data, compiled using machine learning.
-Factors evaluated include sunlight hours, radiation intensity, roof orientation, and shading from other buildings or trees.
+The data basis for the forecasts for around 20 million buildings nationwide consists of current aerial images and geobase data, compiled using machine learning.
+Factors such as hours of sunshine, radiation intensity, orientation of roof surfaces, and shading from other buildings or trees are evaluated.

-According to the creators, the DLR Solaratlas represents the situation across the entire country.
-Additionally, it is intended to provide more and more precise information than the existing solar registers of federal states, districts, or municipalities.
+According to the creators, the DLR Solaratlas depicts the situation across the entire country.
+It is also supposed to provide more and more accurate information than the existing solar cadastres of the federal states, districts, or municipalities.
 Incidentally, the German Weather Service also provides extensive map material on the so-called “global radiation.”

 With material from dpa